 On successful completion of that step you will have an accbd version of your database.
 DMW recommends that you compile its VBA code, attend to any reported conversion errors, and then perform a compact and repair.

-You then have the database as ready as you can get it for use with Access 2013 and 2016.
-On opening it for the first time in either 2013 or 2016, I recommend compiling any VBA and running a Compact and Repair:
+You then have the database as ready as you can get it for use with Access 2013, 2016 or 2019.
+On opening it for the first time in either 2013, 2016 or 2019, I recommend compiling any VBA and running a Compact and Repair:

 Slow-Running Converted Access Databases

 Some DMW clients have been disappointed with the speed of their databases following their attempts at conversions.
 Identifying what’s the cause of the slow running is not always easy.
 Please make contact if you want DMW's experience in tracking down problem areas.

 An Opportunity to Improve Usability

 If now you are upgrading to Access 2010, 2013, 2016 or 2019, then your database may have been in use for some years.
 So you will have had time to identify improvements you would like to make; and time to assess the relevance of some bits that nobody uses any longer and are causing clutter.